ccamel55/memory_hacking_shenanigans/README.md

 ## Other info
 - Reversing is done using IDA Pro 7.0
 - Only works for 64 bit windows machines using x86 processors

+## Note
+- not the best code to read, more a proof of concept